Laknonglak/JSD5-WEB-JS2-Exercise4/readme.md

 <br>
 <br>

-from the image, Can you create an object, please?
+Can you create the object for this diagram and access to all the properties, please